 Jessica has been teaching at Columbia Journalism School since 2008.
-She has written for publications including Harper's Magazine, The Nation, WIRED, The Washington Post, The Associated Press, The International Herald Tribune, The New York Times Magazine, The Christian Science Monitor, O: The Oprah Magazine, Inc. Magazine, Reuters and CNNMoney.com, along with The Oregonian and The New York Observer — where she worked as a staff writer — and Fortune Small Business magazine, where she was a senior editor.
+She has written for publications including Harper's Magazine, The Nation, WIRED, The Washington Post, The Associated Press, The International Herald Tribune, The New York Times Magazine, The Guardian, The Christian Science Monitor, O: The Oprah Magazine, Inc. Magazine, Reuters and CNNMoney.com, along with The Oregonian and The New York Observer — where she worked as a staff writer — and Fortune Small Business magazine, where she was a senior editor.
 Her long-form stories have won a James Aronson Award for Social Justice Journalism and a Deadline Club Award.

 Jessica holds a B.A. in English and French from Amherst College, summa cum laude, and an M.S. in magazine writing from Columbia Journalism School, where she was co-valedictorian of her class and won a Pulitzer Traveling Fellowship.